 Andrew A. Lance is a partner in Gibson, Dunn & Crutcher’s Real Estate Practice Group.
-He is resident in the New York office, where he is also Co-Partner in Charge of the office, a member of Gibson Dunn’s Compensation Committee and Co-Head of the Real Estate Practice Group’s Hotel and Hospitality Practice.
+He is resident in the New York office, where he is a member of Gibson Dunn’s Compensation Committee and Head of the Real Estate Practice Group’s Hotel and Hospitality Practice.
 Andy also served as co-partner in charge of the New York office from 2017 to 2023.
 His clients include private real estate equity funds, hedge funds, sovereign wealth funds, corporate and individual developers and owners, mortgage and mezzanine lenders, REITs and other public and privately held companies investing in or using real estate.
 Andy also represents many not-for-profit organizations, particularly those building charter schools and involved in the performing arts.
 His practice includes acquisitions, sales, leasing and financing of office, retail, hotel, industrial, recreational, professional sports and entertainment real estate, origination of mortgage and mezzanine loans and construction loans, real estate joint ventures and other ownership structures, master leases, sale-leasebacks and ground leases, and private and public-private ground leased and fee-owned development projects, as well as restructuring of complex debt structures and of equity interests in development ventures, and enforcement of remedies and realization on collateral by lenders in such projects.